-Your adjusted tax basis in a note generally will be the U.S. dollar value of the cost of the note to you (excluding amounts attributable to pre-issuance accrued interest), reduced by any amortized bond premium.
+Your initial tax basis in a note generally will be the U.S. dollar value of the purchase price of that note on the date of purchase.
+Your tax basis will increase by any amounts that you are required to include in income under the rules governing OID, and will decrease by the amount of any payments made on the notes.
 Your amount realized upon the sale, exchange or retirement of a note will be the U.S. dollar value of the currency received calculated at the exchange rate in effect on the date the instrument is sold or disposed of.
 In the case of a note that is traded on an established securities market, a United States person who uses the cash method, and if it so elects, a United States person who uses the accrual method, will determine the U.S. dollar value of the amount realized by translating such amount at the spot rate on the settlement date of the sale.
 The election available to United States persons who use the accrual method in respect of the purchase and sale of notes traded on an established securities market, discussed above, must be applied consistently to all debt instruments from year to year and cannot be changed without the consent of the IRS.